Katy Perry has bright pink hair now, thanks to this unlikely inspiration

 See her past hairstyles:

-Perry made electric blue hair look absolutely elegant with a retro blunt bangs and soft curls.
+Perry made electric blue hair look absolutely elegant with retro blunt bangs and soft curls.

 Perry's short pink curls perfectly complemented her colorful gown.